This post may contain affiliate links. Please read our disclosure policy.

 - pinch of nutmeg

-- In a large sauce pan, cook all of the ingredients over medium-high heat from 15 minutes.
+- In a large sauce pan, cook all of the ingredients over medium-high heat from 20 minutes.
 Then continue to cook on low until apples get mushy and to the consistency you prefer.
-I mashed the applesauce with a potato masher!
+May use an immersion blender to get a pureed applesauce.
+Or, you can mash the applesauce with a potato masher!

 - Serve warm or chilled.
 Keeps in fridge covered up for 5-7 days.